 - Risk Management

 - Decision Making

 - Indigenous Relationships

-The second 21 days of the program will involve a river expedition that will be on either the Missinaibi or Harricanaw River finishing in Moosonee / Moose Factory on the James Bay Coast.
-On this expedition students will have the opportunity to practice and develop the skills gained in the first half of the program.
+The last 21 days of the program will involve a river expedition that will be on either the Missinaibi or Harricanaw River finishing in Moosonee / Moose Factory on the James Bay Coast.
+On this expedition students will have the opportunity to practice and develop the skills gained in the beginning of the program.
 Practice will happen through lived experience, simulation training, feedback, debriefs and leader of the day opportunities.

 River Roots is an incredible experience where students must be ready and willing to learn experientially, be pushed to the edge of their comfort zone everyday, challenge their physical and emotional being and be fully present for 42 days.

 NEW for 2023 we have launched a River Roots Program Bursary.
 Financial Assistance will be available through an application process.

 Food & Lodging

 We will live, work, and learn together for the duration with the program.
 The home base for the program will be the MHO Barn which sits on 20 acres of mostly forest land just 15 mins south of Huntsville.
 When here, participants will take turns preparing meals in both our indoor and outdoor kitchens and tent camp onsite.
 There is an indoor space for meetings, classes and preparing for expeditions.
 Throughout the program participants will travel (in MHO vehicles and/or chartered buses) to a number of different locations for various courses and expeditions where we will also tent camp.

 Food is included in the cost of this program for the entire 42 days.
 It will be the responsibility of the participants to pack and prepare meals as a group everyday.
 This will look different depending on the location.
 Some meals will be backcountry over the fire, others may be in some sort of a kitchen and in some cases will be catered for students.